-Epilepsy may be difficult to diagnose in the early stages, especially in the absence of a witnessed account.
+Epilepsy in adults may be difficult to diagnose in the early stages, especially in the absence of a witnessed account.
 A clear history from the patient and an eyewitness to the attack provide the most important diagnostic information.

-Generalised seizures cause a disturbance in consciousness.
+Generalised seizures in adults cause a disturbance in consciousness.
 The classic GTC seizure progresses through tonic, clonic and postictal phases.
 The postictal phase is often associated with headache and drowsiness.
 GTC seizures are often associated with tongue-biting and incontinence.
 Whatever the cause, the patient may have amnesia for both the event and its exact circumstances.

 Absence seizures cause an interruption to mental activity for less than 30 seconds.
 They rarely persist into adulthood.

 - Early morning tonic-clonic seizures or myoclonic jerks.

 - Short absence seizures photoparoxysmal response on electroencephalography (EEG).